In Stock at Our Warehouse. Ships in 2-5 days.

 Wyoming turns out to be a perfect fresh start, especially after Emma makes friends with Tyler, a kindred spirit who doesn’t judge her—then again, he doesn’t know what she did to Becca.
 Still, Emma can’t hide forever…or go back to the way things were with Austin or with Becca.
 But can she find a way to confront the truth and move forward?

 About the Author

-Jenn Bishop is the author of the middle grade novels 14 Hollow Road; The Distance to Home, which was a Junior Library Guild selection and a Bank Street College Best Children’s Book; Things You Can’t Say; and Where We Used to Roam.
-She grew up in New England, where she fell in love with the ocean, Del’s frozen lemonade, and the Boston Red Sox before escaping to college at the University of Chicago.
-After working as a teen and children’s librarian, she received her MFA in writing for children and young adults from Vermont College of Fine Arts.
+Jenn Bishop is the author of the middle grade novels Things You Can’t Say, 14 Hollow Road, The Distance to Home, and Where We Used to Roam.
+She grew up in Massachusetts and as a college student spent one incredible summer in Wyoming.
+She has been obsessed with bison ever since.
+After working as a children’s librarian, she received her MFA in writing for children and young adults from the Vermont College of Fine Arts.
 Jenn currently calls Cincinnati, Ohio, home.
 Visit her online at JennBishop.com.

 “In this transparent examination of how addiction can affect families, Bishop (Things You Can’t Say) effectively showcases Emma’s realistic struggle to forgive her friends, her family, and herself; her turbulent emotions make her a relatable, authentic character.”

 "The two distinct halves of Bishop’s novel are securely harnessed, and the abrupt segue underscores the tailspin into which Em’s life has been thrown.
 The O’Malleys stay strong, though, and even though the book wisely eschews an unequivocal happy ending, there’s definitely light on their horizon."

 — The Bulletin